cellSNP - Analysis of expressed alleles in single cells

 As shown in the above command line, we recommend filtering SNPs with <20UMIs or <10% minor alleles for downstream donor deconvolution, by adding --minMAF 0.1 --minCOUNT 20

-- Mode 2: pileup the whole genome for single cells in a big BAM/SAM file
+- Mode 2: pileup whole chromosome(s) for a single BAM/SAM file

 Recommend filtering SNPs with <100UMIs or <10% minor alleles for saving space and speed up inference when pileup whole genome: --minMAF 0.1 --minCOUNT 100